EstateJS/sites/docs/docs/tutorial/3-service.md

 Estate backends are called **Services**.

+The service directory has already been created for you.
+All that's left is to initialize it.

-3. Create and initialize a service
+3. Initialize the service directory passing the directory and the service name.

 ```bash
 $ cd service